HannaKi/Harjoittelumuistiinpanot/README.md

 And then create a virtual environment, activate it, and install the requirements

 `python3 -m venv VENV-NAME --system-site-packages` this creates a virtual environment.
-`source VENV-NAME/bin/activate` This activates the virtual environment, so after this line, you will be in the venv until you use the comman `deactivate`
+`source VENV-NAME/bin/activate` This activates the virtual environment, so after this line, you will be in the venv until you use the command `deactivate`

 To run HuggingFace example projects install from the source: